Fast-rising design duo uses the big city as a muse

 And now, Public School is up for the main menswear award at the 2014 CFDA awards on Monday — just a year after winning the young designer award.
 They're up against designers they greatly admire: Browne himself, and Rag & Bone's Marcus Wainwright and David Neville.

-Clearly, Chow, 40, and Osborne, 31, know how to stand out from the crowd.
+Clearly, Chow, 40, and Osborne, 31, have found a way to stand out from the crowd.

-In fact, that's the concept behind their label's catchy name.
+In fact, that's the concept behind their label's name.

 "If you've ever gone to public school, you know — it's a lot of kids fighting for very little space," says Chow, who attended New York's famously competitive Stuyvesant High School.
 "To stand out, you have to separate yourself and be authentic, original.
 Those were things we wanted to embody in our collection."

-And even though it's safe to say that most consumers who can afford their decidedly high-end designs probably send their kids to private school, Chow quips: "This is definitely not a Private School collection."
+And even though it's safe to say that most people who can afford their decidedly high-end designs (Mick Jagger is one such customer) probably send their kids to private school, Chow quips: "This is definitely not a Private School collection."

 Chow grew up in Queens, Osborne in Brooklyn.
 But they spent most of their time in Manhattan, and they say that's what influences their design style.
 It's a style that's bold, somewhat futuristic in shape, and mainly black.
 Many have called it street-influenced, but the designers resist easy definitions.